candikevin/bfnar/README.md

 bfnar
 =====

 "Blackfire Next Apache Request."
 Gets a token from Blackfire and configures Apache to include the X-Blackfire-Query header.
+I use this to profile gateway -> cloud requests because I don't control the gateway.

 Note that it restarts Apache for you.

 Setup
 -----